parse-community/docs/_includes/dotnet/objects.md

 ## Retrieving Objects

 Saving data to the cloud is fun, but it's even more fun to get that data out again.
-If you have the `ObjectId`, you can retrieve the whole `ParseObject` using a `ParseQuery`:
+If the `ParseObject` has been uploaded to the server, you can retrieve it with the `ObjectId` using a `ParseQuery`:

 ```cs
 ParseQuery<ParseObject> query = ParseObject.GetQuery("GameScore");